foundweekends/giter8/scaffold/README.markdown

 g8-scaffold
 ======

-g8-scaffold add code generation abilities to giter8, after a project has been generated.
+g8-scaffold adds code generation abilities to giter8, after a project has been generated.

 Installation
 ------------